Corey-T1000/Simple-Signatures/cline_docs/projectRoadmap.md

 - Persistent user preferences
 - Export functionality works correctly
 - Error handling is comprehensive
+- Testing infrastructure is complete
+- Documentation is thorough and up-to-date

 ## Completed Tasks
 - [2024] Initial project setup with Vite, React, and TypeScript